Picture Study and Composer Study are unique features of the Heritage curriculum.

 We focus throughout the school upon art appreciation.
-In particular, from Year 2 to Year 6, pupils do a Picture Study lesson each week.
+In particular, from Year 2 to Year 6, pupils participate in a Picture Study lesson each week.
 Following a brief introduction by the class teacher, pupils look in silence with concentrated attention at a reproduction of a painting by a famous artist.
 The painting is then turned over and its details are described from memory.
 In this way pupils study numerous works by that artist each term.
-Over the years they become familiar with a large number of great works by artists such as: Giotto, Leonardo Da Vinci, Vermeer, De Hooch, Holbein, Rembrandt, Titian, Constable, Monet, Manet, Turner, Cezanne, Rodin, Van Gogh, Degas, and Picasso.
+Over the years they become familiar with a large number of great works by artists such as: Giotto, Leonardo Da Vinci, Vermeer, De Hooch, Holbein, Rembrandt, Titian, Constable, Monet, Manet, Turner, Cezanne, Cassatt, Van Gogh, Degas, and Picasso.
 After studying so much art in this way, pupils take real pleasure when they are able to see the original in a London museum, or even a 10 minute walk away at the Fitzwilliam Museum.

 In the Senior School, pupils continue to appreciate artwork from different times and cultures as well as further developing their practical skills.
 Establishing good drawing techniques is emphasised.
 Encouraging powers of observation, sensitivity, imagination, conceptual thinking and personal expression are also key objectives.

 With our central location, classes are also able to attend concerts at many of the amazing music venues in and around Cambridge.
-Music theory is also available as an afterschool club.